ezequielcutin/fractal-mountain/README.md

 ## Acknowledgments

 - Inspired by fractal geometry and its applications in art and nature.
-- Thanks to the open-source community for their invaluable resources and support.
+- Thanks to the open-source community for their invaluable resources and support, such as MV.js, which makes the linear algebra much simpler.